 Computing \(K\) nearest neighbors can be a significant computational bottleneck especially when the number of observations is large.
 A naive way to find the nearest neighbors is to compute pairwise distances between all observations - an \(O(N^2)\) operation.
-For some metrics including Euclidean and Manhattan distance, more efficient solutions that find the \(K\) nearest neighbors in \(O(Nlog(N))\) time are available, for example, k-d trees ( \hyperlink{ref-Bentley1975-zo}{Bentley 1975}).
-Some software implementations of manifold learning techniques, including the R package \emph{dimRed} ( \hyperlink{ref-Kraemer2018-zf}{Kraemer, Reichstein, and Mahecha 2018}) exploit such algorithms.
-For applications with an extremely large number of observations, faster approximate versions of k-d trees can be used for nearest neighbor search. \hyperlink{ref-McQueen2016-xz}{McQueen et al.} ( \hyperlink{ref-McQueen2016-xz}{2016}) provides one such implementation through the Python package, \emph{megaman}, which exploits the \emph{FLANN} ( \hyperlink{ref-Muja2009-de}{Muja and Lowe 2009}) package for fast neighbor searching\footnote{approximate nearest neighbors using k-d trees can be implemented in R using the C++ ANN library ( \hyperlink{ref-mount2010-ann}{Mount and Arya 2010}) is wrapped in the R package \emph{RANN} ( \hyperlink{ref-jefferislab2019-l2}{Mount et al. 2019})}.
-However, to the best of our knowledge, no work has been done on evaluating the effect of using approximate nearest neighbors on the accuracy of embeddings produces by manifold learning algorithms.
-Furthermore, more recent research on approximate nearest neighbor search has seen alternative and arguably more efficient alternatives to k-d trees emerge, including as Annoy ( \hyperlink{ref-Bernhardsson2016-tf}{Spotify 2016}) and Hierarchical Navigable Small Worlds (HNSW) ( \hyperlink{ref-Malkov2020-jp}{Malkov and Yashunin 2020}).
-Consequently, the first main novel contribution in this paper is to thoroughly evaluate the impact of using approximate nearest neighbor search within manifold learning and to compare a broad range of approximate nearest neighbors in doing so.
+For some metrics including Euclidean and Manhattan distance, more efficient solutions that find the \(K\) nearest neighbors in \(O(Nlog(N))\) time are available, such as k-d trees \citep{Bentley1975-zo} and Annoy \citep{Bernhardsson2016-tf}.
+Popular software implementations of manifold learning techniques, including the R package \emph{dimRed} \citep{Kraemer2018-zf} exploit k-d trees algorithms.
+For applications with an extremely large number of observations, faster approximate versions of k-d trees can be used for nearest neighbor search \citep{Van_Der_Maaten2014-in}. \citet{McQueen2016-xz} provides one such implementation through the Python package, \emph{megaman}, which exploits the \emph{FLANN} \citep{Muja2009-de} package for fast neighbor searching\footnote{approximate nearest neighbors using k-d trees can be implemented in R using the C++ ANN library \citep{mount2010-ann} which is wrapped in the R package \emph{RANN} \citep{jefferislab2019-l2}}.
+However, for statistical manifolds, the distance between observations is no longer Euclidean, and these approximate nearest neighbor methods are not applicable.